Silvercorp Metals Inc. - Consensus Indicates Potential -52.9% Downside

-Silvercorp Metals Inc. found using ticker (SVM) now have 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 3.8 and 3.25 calculating the mean target price we have 3.52.
-Now with the previous closing price of 7.47 this would imply there is a potential downside of -52.9%.
-There is a 50 day moving average of 7.33 while the 200 day moving average is 6.41.
-The market cap for the company is $1,276m.
+Silvercorp Metals Inc. with ticker code (SVM) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 3.8 and 3.25 calculating the average target price we see 3.52.
+Now with the previous closing price of 7.47 this is indicating there is a potential downside of -52.9%.
+The 50 day MA is 7.33 and the 200 day MA is 6.41.
+The company has a market capitalisation of $1,276m.
 You can visit the company’s website by visiting: http://www.silvercorpmetals.com

 Silvercorp Metals Inc., together with its subsidiaries, engages in the acquisition, exploration, development, and mining of mineral properties in China.
 The company primarily explores for silver, gold, lead, and zinc metals.
 It holds interest in Ying silver-lead- zinc project located in the Ying Mining District in Henan Province, China; and GC silver-lead-zinc mine in Guangdong Province, China.
 The company was formerly known as SKN Resources Ltd. and changed its name to Silvercorp Metals Inc. in May 2005.
 Silvercorp Metals Inc. is headquartered in Vancouver, Canada.